-Troy Travis was looking for an opportunity after retirement to continue serving the business community in Oklahoma City
+Troy Travis was looking for an opportunity after retirement to continue serving the business community in Oklahoma City.

-after retirement.
 His state service as a 25-year employee with the Oklahoma Department of Transportation (ODOT) and three years with the Oklahoma Turnpike Authority (OTA) provided more than 30 years of expertise that he wanted to pass along to others.

-“I found a way to mentor young people and share my knowledge before leaving the work world,” said Travis, who is now in his third year at Lochner, a leading engineering and construction firm.
-Travis recognizes the public safety aspect of Lochner’s work; he oversees projects with counties, cities, ODOT and OTA, which directly impacts infrastructure and construction plans, including bridge inspections.
+“I found a way to mentor young people and share my knowledge before leaving the work world,” said Travis, who is now in his sixth year at Lochner, a leading engineering and construction inspection firm.
+Travis recognizes the public safety aspect of Lochner’s work; he oversees projects with counties, cities, ODOT and OTA, which directly impacts infrastructure and construction plans, including bridge safety inspections.
 The firm’s support of local charities, from the Ronald McDonald House to the Regional Food Bank, also underscores the positive difference employees like Travis can make in the community they call home.

 Travis is originally from Tahlequah.
 He studied at both Northeastern State University and Oklahoma State University and has lived throughout the state.